 3. How does leadership impact organizational change fatigue?

 Leadership is key when implementing change.
 Personal advocacy and wisdom help provide vision, direction, and inspiration to others.
-Change leaders also help mentor their team through issues and frictions that may come with organizational change.
+Change leaders also help mentor their team through issues and friction that may come with organizational change.

 4. What are examples of organizational changes that can lead to change fatigue?

-Changes that can lead to organizational fatigue include the adoption of new technologies, mergers and acquisitions, significant changes to organizational culture, as well as shifts in leadership.
+Changes that can lead to organizational fatigue include the adoption of new technologies, mergers, and acquisitions, significant changes to organizational culture, as well as shifts in leadership.
 Crises can also lead to fatigue and can cause stress.
 Leading your team through changes and crises is crucial for avoiding burnout and ensuring smooth transitions.